 1. Marketing Platforms

 Covering a broad range of functions — from email marketing management to content management, marketing automation, and more — marketing platforms provide event marketers with a suite of tools for engaging and activating customers.
-Here are some examples of marketing platforms:
+As a software buyer, you’re probably familiar with these examples of marketing platforms:

 Customer relationship management systems (or CRMs) are the backbone of the modern event marketer’s strategy.
 They enable businesses to manage relationships with current and prospective customers.
 They also manage the data and information associated with them.
 Here are some top-tier CRMs: